erikfredner/dsst289-2024/syllabus.md

 ## Prerequisites

-- This course neither requires nor expects any prior experience with computer programming in R or any other language.
+- This course neither requires nor expects any prior experience with computer programming.
-- We will discuss some statistical concepts, but students only need experience with algebra.
+- While we discuss some statistical concepts, students only need experience with algebra.

 ## Structure